GrigorYenoqyan/mern-todo/README.md

 Make sure you have the following installed on your system:

 - Node.js (https://nodejs.org)
 - npm (Node Package Manager, comes with Node.js)
+- [Docker](https://www.docker.com/) (optional): To build and test in a container environment.

 <br>